Ponmudi Dam

-The Ponmudi Dam is a concrete gravity dam built across the Panniyar river which is a tributary of Periyar river at Konnathady panchayath of Konnathadi village in Idukki district of Kerala, India.
-The dam was constructed in 1963 as a part of a hydroelectric project.
-Construction was led by E.U.Philipose, Superintending Engineer, Kerala State Electricity Board.
-It has a length of 288.80 m.
+The Ponmudi Dam is a concrete gravity dam built across the Panniyar River which is a tributary of Periyar River at Konnathady panchayati raj of Konnathadi village in Idukki district of Kerala, India.
+The dam was constructed in 1963 as a part of a hydroelectric project and is 288.80 m long.
 The hydropower component of the dam has an installed capacity of 30 MW with firm power of 17 MW, generating 158 GWh annually.
 Taluks through which the river flow are Udumbanchola, Devikulam, Kothamangalam, Muvattupuzha, Kunnathunadu, Aluva, Kodungalloor and Paravur.

 Location

 The dam, located near Munnar on the Panniar river in the Periyar river valley in Kerala, is part of the basin of the West flowing rivers of the Tadri to Kanyakumari.
 The nearest city is Udumbanchola.
 Mattupetty to Ponmudi dam is a distance of 39 km.

 Features

 The Ponmudi dam is a masonry gravity dam of 59 m height with a total length of 294 m.
 At the Full Reservoir Level, the gross storage capacity of the reservoir is 51540000 m3 and live storage is 47400000 m3.
 The dam has a total volumetric content of 181000 m3.
 The dam is located in Seismic Zone-III.
 The reservoir water spread area or submergence area is 2.79 m2.
 The spillway is designed for a design discharge of 1416.03 m3 per second.
 The flood discharge is routed through a spillway which is fitted with three radial gates, each 10.9728 × 6.4008 m.
 The stored water is diverted through a tunnel of 3066 m for power generation creating a head of 220 m.